Passamaquoddy Bay: Overview

 The largest community on Passamaquoddy Bay proper is St. Andrews, New Brunswick, but the twin communities of Calais-St. Stephen are sometimes included, despite being located on the St. Croix River.
 The city of Eastport, Maine lies between Passamaquoddy Bay and Cobscook Bay, to the city's west.
 The narrow passage between Maine and Deer Island is known as Western Passage.
 The passage between Eastport, Maine, and Friar Bay, Campobello Island, is known as Friar Roads.

+Although it is rare, the Passamaquoddy Bay does occasionally freeze over - including in the winter of 1922 when men were able to cross from Deer Island to St. Andrews over the ice.

 The three entrances into Passamaquoddy Bay from the Bay of Fundy are Letete Passage northeast of Deer Island, Head Harbour Passage to the southeast of Deer Island and northwest of Campobello Island, and Quoddy Narrows, between southern Lubec, Maine, and southern Campobello Island.
 Running north from West Quoddy Head in Lubec, the passages known as Quoddy Narrows, Lubec Channel, Lubec Narrows, Friar Roads, and Western Passage also host the International Boundary between Canada and the United States.

 The Head Harbour Passage is the deepwater entry to the Bay.
 The US and Canadian governments agree that the passage is Canadian.
 The US government believes that it is a territorial sea in which international law gives commercial vessels a right of passage.
 The Canadian government believes that it can regulate passage and is considering doing so to prevent the use by supertankers carrying cargo to liquified natural gas plants proposed for the American coast of the bay.